 • research skills

-• ability to work independently - in order to produce your own work and build your portfolio
+• ability to work independently - to produce your own work and build your portfolio

 • presentation skills - for presenting your work or a project to others

-• entrepreneurial skills - your portfolio has to be creative, imaginative and commercial.
+• entrepreneurial skills - your portfolio must be creative, imaginative and commercial.

 Further study